 After acceptance, a physical examination documenting current immunization and abilities to perform program requirements is needed.
 Students are also required to obtain CPR certification for the adult, child, and infant.
-Student may select either American Heart Association or American Red Cross classes to satisfy this requirement.
+Student may select either American Heart Association or American Red Cross classes to satisfy the requirement.
 CPR certification is an annual requirement.

 Students who withdraw from the program must make formal application for reentry and upon acceptance will be considered on a space-available basis.
 Readmission criteria is addressed in the PTA Student Handbook.
-A student may reenter the PTA curriculum once.
+A student may reenter the PTA program once.
 After being accepted into the program, a student may delay entrance into the program no more than two (2) years.
 A student will be required to reapply to the program after this period of time.

 Further information regarding progression in the program and specific program policies is provided to the PTA student in the individual program handbook.
-Students are provided this handbook during the first PTA class day.
-Students are referred to this handbook throughout the program.
+Students are provided this handbook the first week of classes.
+Students are encouraged to refer to this handbook throughout the program.